adGustable/DictationAppWithWhisperTrascribing/DictationAppConnectionToOnedrive/README.md

-# 🎙 DictationApp — WPF C# Dictation System
+# 🎙 DictationApp — WPF C# Dictation System Connection With OneDrive

 A professional voice dictation application with Speaker and Reviewer roles, Whisper AI transcription, and Word document export.